 We traveled to Walt Disney World during one of the busiest weeks of the year – Thanksgiving week.
 While tickets go on sale six months in advance, I waited until only about a month before and found that I had limited options.
 We decided to attend the early show (6pm) rather than the later show (9pm) since my kids generally go to bed early.
-After a full day at the parks, we headed to Downtown Disney, grabbed a quick sandwich at Earl of Sandwich, and walked to the West Side.
+After a full day at the parks, we headed to Disney Springs, grabbed a quick sandwich at Earl of Sandwich, and walked to the West Side.

 The theater is relatively small, and just about every seat is a good seat.
 I tried for “Front and Center” tickets, but they were sold out, so I opted for a more central location further back in the theater than seats closer to the front but to the side.
 That was a good decision, as we were able to see everything perfectly.
 The show is an hour and a half long, with no intermission (which surprised me – Totem had an intermission).
 As always, make sure your kids

 The show itself is fabulous.
 Like all Cirque du Soleil shows, it doesn’t involve animals at all, and instead utilizes the acrobatic talents of worldwide artists.
 Every routine is performed to live music, and we were at the edge of our seats during the entire performance.
-Unlike Totem, that I feel had some more adult themes, La Nouba is definitely more kid-friendly reflecting the venue.
+Unlike Totem, which I feel had some more adult themes, La Nouba is definitely more kid-friendly reflecting the venue.
 If you have time during your Walt Disney World (or Orlando) vacation, I’d recommend checking it out.

 To learn more about La Nouba, visit their website.

 For your Walt Disney World vacation, I love the following resorts.
 Note that I have stayed in some of these resorts as part of press trips, but all opinions are my own.

 - Disney Swan and Dolphin